 In addition to CBT, other psychological treatments have also been found effective in the treatment of social anxiety.
 These include cognitive therapy (a form of CBT), social skills training alone, relaxation exercises, exposure therapy alone, behavioral therapy, and some other types of less-practiced forms of psychotherapy.

 Exposure therapy is often a primary component of psychotherapy treatment of social anxiety disorder.
 Exposure therapy involves a person learning to understand the irrational basis for their fears (cognitive restructuring), teaching simple relaxation skills to practice while in the moment, and gradually being “exposed” to the situation which causes the anxiety.
 The exposure is done first in the safety of the psychotherapy office, imagining the scenario and walking through it with the therapist.
 As the patient’s confidence grows, he or she will begin to apply the skills they’ve learned in the therapy session to outside world events and environments.

-Psychotherapy treatments have been shown to be highly effective in treating social anxiety disorder (Acarturk et al., 2009; Powers et al., 2008).
+Psychotherapy treatments, especially those that are exposure based, have been shown to be highly effective in treating social anxiety disorder (Acarturk et al., 2009; Powers et al., 2008).
 Most people who try psychotherapy with a therapist who has experience in treating social anxiety disorder will find relief from their symptoms.